port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/examples/terraform-no-code-resource-provisioning.md

 sidebar_position: 4
 ---

-# No-Code Resource Provisioning
+# Terraform: No-Code Resource Provisioning

-Port's Terraform provider, combined with Port's [self-service actions](../../../../../create-self-service-experiences/create-self-service-experiences.md) can be used to expose IaC no-code resource provisioning operations to users.
+Port's Terraform provider, combined with Port's [self-service actions](../../../create-self-service-experiences.md) can be used to expose IaC no-code resource provisioning operations to users.
 These provisioning operations can automate the lifecycle of different cloud resources.

 Working with IaC no-code resource provisioning allows developers to easily manage resources, without needing to know the underlying systems, tools, and practices (such as Terraform).